jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 thousands of times a minute.
-As the number and sophistication of cyber attacks targeting vehicles, mobility applications, OT and IoT mobility devices increase, OEMs must develop integrated vSOCs, also known as mobility SOCs or automotive SOCs, to protect their vehicles, infrastructure, and customers during the post\-production phase.
+As the number and sophistication of cyber attacks targeting vehicles, mobility applications, OT and IoT mobility devices increase, OEMs must develop integrated vSOCs, also known as “mobility SOCs” or “automotive SOCs”, to protect their vehicles, infrastructure, and customers during the post\-production phase.
 An effective vSOC is essential for the security of connected vehicles and Smart Mobility ecosystems.
 It allows OEMs to monitor their entire infrastructure and